jtauber/postag-convert/README.md

 * [Universal Dependencies](https://universaldependencies.org) and [universal features](https://universaldependencies.org/u/feat/index.html) and [universal parts of speech](https://universaldependencies.org/u/pos/index.html) in particular

 but the first priority is just consolidating my existing code.

+For more of my work on Ancient Greek, see <https://jktauber.com/>.